This four-year undergraduate education course is available for Aboriginal and Torres Strait Islander students only.

 The course is offered at the Bankstown campus in block mode.
 Block mode is designed to afford students the capacity to remain in their communities to fulfil their family, community, career, cultural and social responsibilities.

-To study a block mode program your are required to attend five residential schools per year, each lasting approximately one to three weeks.
+To study a block mode program you are required to attend four residential schools per year, each lasting one week, whether online or face to face.
 Travel, accommodation and meal costs to attend the workshops are funded by Abstudy for approved students.
 Students may also be eligible for Tutoring for Success (TFS) assistance.
 Professional experience is undertaken in schools in home communities and in Sydney.

 A literacy and numeracy test is required prior to the school placement for Professional Experience 4: Teaching in Country.